Professor322/media-to-3d/README.md

 ```

 ### Run container
-You can newly built container through `Docker Desktop` or using
+You can run newly built container through `Docker Desktop` or using
 ```
 docker container run -e BOT_TOKEN media_to_3d_container
 ```